 - Then we have the center part that comprises the „limbic system“, which consists of the septum, amygdala, hypothalamus, hippocampal complex, and cingulate cortex.
 This the mammalian or monkey brain – the brain of emotions and social hierarchies.

 - Finally, at the front, there’s the human brain, the cerebral cortex.
-This is where rational thinking is, especially at the pre-frontal cortex.
-It’s the most recent step in the evolution of the mammalian brain and gives the ability for language, abstraction, planning and perception.
+This is where rational thinking is, especially in the pre-frontal cortex.
+It’s the most recent step in the evolution of the mammalian brain and gives the ability for language, abstraction, planning, and perception.

 Reptilian Brain Function …errr

-In addition to our most basic needs, the basal ganglia also governs several other functions, such as motor control, habits, learning through cause and effect, eye movements etc.
+In addition to our most basic needs, the basal ganglia also governs several other functions, such as motor control, balance, habits, learning through cause and effect, eye movements, fear etc.

-Because it’s only concerned with our survival and the reproductive success of our genes, it will motivate us to always be as efficient with our evolutionary strategies.
-This means that it determines our decisions, making us find out the most cost-effective solution to our behaviors.
+Because it’s only concerned with our survival and the reproductive success of our genes, it will motivate us to always be as efficient with our evolutionary strategies – to move away from pain towards pleasure.
+This means that the reptilian complex subconsciously determines our decisions, making us find out the most cost-effective solution to our behaviors.

-In the past it helped us to find as much food as possible and protect our territory from unwanted intruders.
-Today, calories aren’t scarce anymore nor are we threatened by Neanderthal bullies.
+In the past, it helped us to find as much food as possible and protect our territory from unwanted intruders.
+Today, calories aren’t scarce anymore and we aren’t threatened by Neanderthal bullies.

 Our bodies suffer from a severe evolutionary time-lag.
 The basal ganglia and our physiology still live in the savannah, chasing gazelle and running from lions.
 In reality, the development of our species has undergone a massive quantum leap.
 Change has happened too quickly for our mind(s) to get accustomed to it, which is creating an unfortunate and unforgiving mismatch.

-Because of that, our reptilian brain is still motivating us to act as if our basic needs are still scarce.
+Because of that, our reptilian brain is still causing us to act as if our basic needs are still scarce.
 Food now surrounds us everywhere and calories are more than abundant.

 - Salt is vital for the chemical reactions and electrolyte balance of our body.